hoijui/LibreOfficeImageOptimizer/README.md

 # Libre- and Open-Office image optimizer

-This is an utility that reduces the file-size of images contained within a Libre-/Open-Office document, in order to cut down on the overall file-size, and to save memory and speed up working on the document.
+This is an utility that reduces the file-size of images contained within a Libre-/Open-Office document.

+This may heavily cut down on the overall file-size of the document, and will thus __save memory__ and __speed up working on the document__, This is most useful if one saves and/or opens the document often, or in case of little available RAM.

 ## Building